realworldocaml/book/en/fcm.md

 ((typ ocamltop)(name fcm/main.topscript)(part 14))
 ```

-To make `int_bumber` usable, we need to expose the type, which we can
+To make `int_bumper` usable, we need to expose the type, which we can
 do as follows.

 ```frag